What Is Cargo?

 I’ve never liked Makefiles, so it’s a relief to discover that Rust has its own build tool and dependency manager.
 Cargo can build your program and it can even download any libraries/dependencies that your program needs, automatically.

-Before getting started with Cargo, you might want to check your installation is up to date, by running rustup update
+Before getting started with Cargo, you might want to check your installation is up to date, by running rustup update.

-tool will check for updates.
+The rustup tool will check for updates.

 Building Programs with Cargo